 Called to be separate.
 You're probably wondering what I mean by that somewhat awkward turn of phrase.
 So let me explain.

-The friend you could talk to about anything is no longer available.
+The friend who you could talk to about anything is no longer available.
 They no longer seek your company.
-Your conversations seem to have a little bit of a chill to them.
+When you do run into them, your conversations seem to have a little bit of a chill to them.
 And these things hurt.

 You may find yourself wondering if you were even friends with this person in the first place.
 But the truth is, whenever you differentiate yourself or are differentiated, people are going to look at you in a new light.